The HVC Community Fights for Racial Justice

-HVC Board Member and women's track & field alumna Theresa Moore '86 moderated the first in a series of conversations titled Race, Sport, and Harvard: Conversations and Active Steps Towards Change on Wednesday, July 15.
+HVC Board Member and women's track & field alumna Theresa Moore '86 moderated a conversation titled Race, Sport, and Harvard: Conversations and Active Steps Towards Change on Wednesday, July 15.
 Panelists Chris Egi '18 (men's basketball), Josef Johnson '18 (wrestling), Ngozi Musa '19 (women's track & field), and Traci Green, The Sheila Kelly Palandjian Head Coach for Harvard Women's Tennis, shared their own personal stories of how race impacts their experiences as members of the Harvard Athletics community before opening the floor to Q&A.

 John Calipari, 35 other collegiate head coaches and the John McLendon Minority Scholarship Foundation ("McLendon Foundation") has announced a partnership to help launch the McLendon Minority Leadership Initiative ("Minority Leadership Initiative," or "MLI").
 This coach-driven initiative will provide minorities a jump-start to their careers through practical experiences, opportunities to build their network, and instilling the values of John McLendon: Integrity, Education, Leadership, and Mentorship.
 Participants in the initiative will be known as MLI Future Leaders.

 As an ambassador for the MLI, Amaker is funding one MLI Future Leader each year for four years, and the Harvard Athletics Department plans to be a part of the MLI starting with the 2020-21 athletics season.